rbhatia46/Greenblatt-Magic-Formula-Value-Investing/README.md

 * It only uses historical data to make decisions, it does not encorporate news and other factors that might influence a stock's price.
 * It is not guaranteed to outperform the market every single year, it might underperform and make you exit sooner than planned(making you loose out on long-term gains)
 * What happens if there is some internal issues going on in the company(Example - Poor management), it cannot filter those things when choosing stocks.

+I hope this helps you make better decisions for investing your hard-earned money, happy investing!